-Rheumatoid arthritis can affect the ankle joints in a similar way to other joints, causing stiffness, swelling, and pain.
+Rheumatoid arthritis can affect the ankle joints in a similar way to other joints.
+It can cause stiff, painful, and swollen ankles.

 The condition typically impacts smaller joints first, such as the toe joints in the foot.
 It may then move to larger joints, such as the ankles.
 RA in the ankles can impede walking and cause considerable discomfort.

 In this article, we look closely at how RA affects the ankles, including the symptoms and ways to relieve pain and swelling.

 Symptoms of RA tend to come and go in cycles called flares, which may last a few days or several weeks.
 Without treatment, they may last months.
 People may notice that their symptoms are worse in the morning or at night.

 The ankle joint connects the leg bones to the foot.
 It is made up of two smaller joints that act as a hinge to move the foot.
 Movements such as walking rely on properly functioning ankle joints.

 The bones in the ankle joint contain cartilage that protects them from rubbing against each other.
 RA causes this cartilage to break down over time, increasing the friction between the bones and exposing nerve endings.

 This friction between bones can produce extra inflammation around the ankle joint.
 It can also damage the surrounding tissues that support the ankle, causing them to become weak and unstable and reducing their ability to support the joint.

 In many cases, people with RA in the ankles also have other symptoms in their feet.
 Commonly affected areas are:

 - the heel — particularly the Achilles tendon, when nodules appear (often harmless lumps that people with RA develop under the skin)

 - the middle of the foot and bones below the ankle — if the tendons and ligaments become lax, this can cause a flat foot